How to Recover from Acute Respiratory Infection

 The type of infection that truncates the normal kind of breathing is referred to as acute respiratory infection.
 Initially, it starts from a nose or lung infection which when neglected, spreads to all parts of the respiratory system.

-This infection can be dangerous to health and leads to death if not taken care of because it prevents the body from receiving an adequate amount of oxygen.
+This infection can be dangerous to health and lead to death if not taken care of because it prevents the body from receiving an adequate amount of oxygen.

 You should know that acute respiratory infections can be passed on from one person to another.
 Older adults, children, and those with immune system disorders are prone to this disease.